harry-cheema07/Trade/README.md

 Fundamental Data: This includes earning and Quarterly reports.
 This information can be gathered using yfinance API as well.

 ## Choice of model
+### Version 1
-v1 Start with Linear regression model and see how it works The weights should be following:
+Start with Linear regression model and see how it works The weights should be following:
 a.
 RSI
 b.
 Volume